 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Author Name: ____ (Step: __) (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Ramkumar Thiyagarajan: Remember on step 4.7 to re-write the HIIT programs to increase intensity every two weeks.
+Program files can be copied and modified to make these steps easier.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Kenneth Seldeen: Additionally, this method would be strengthened by including anaerobic parameters such as glycolytic metabolism, phosphocreatine utilization, and lactate kinetics, which queries how this exercise affects aerobic and anaerobic respiration.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?